top of page

 Judy Jean Kwon in Korea with her grandmother and younger sister, date and location unknown.
 (Courtesy Judy Jean Kwon)Over the next year, we're hoping to hear your stories about how race and ethnicity shape your life and, hopefully, publish as many of these stories as we can, so that we can all keep on talking.
 We're calling this effort Race in LA.
 Click here for more information and details on how to participate.

 I paddle boarded down the Hanalei river today by myself.
 All by myself!
 That might not seem like a big deal, but I have a big fear of drowning.
 Odd, you say, for a woman who just decided to move to Hawaii. *** I have had nightmares of drowning since childhood.
 It was a common occurrence that I would wake up in a cold sweat.
 I am always up against a rock wall and waves are crashing into me.
 One after another.
 In one dream, I would have a split second to brace myself before the next wave would take me under and I would have to fight.
 Sometimes, my grandma would be with me and I would have to hold her up.
 Sometimes, my sister.
 Sometimes, both.
 And I am always trying to save them and make sure they don't drown.
 This dream only stopped after my dad drowned.
 I think it was a suicide.
 My life in America has been this — a constant fight for air. *** Only if...
 I have a lot of regrets.
+As I watch the locals here in Hawaii, I get a pang of pain that pierces through my heart because I can't stop thinking: only if my dad and my grandma could have landed here, instead of Los Angeles.
+This island, Kauai, has more Asian sensibilities, and Eastern culture is mostly mainstream.
+Surrounded by the ocean, the islanders' focus is on family and care for those around them.
+They are aloha.

 Judy Jean Kwon's grandma stands on the beach in Santa Monica.
 (Courtesy Judy Jean Kwon)Only if we'd landed here, maybe my dad and my grandma would still be alive.
 Only if my grandma had listened to me, when I wailed and cried about how I did not want to go back to America.
 Only if we'd stayed in Korea.